August 18, 2017

 Signing credit card application forms, and taking out personal loans doesn’t seem like it deserves respect to me.

-Simply put, they were rolling in cash.
-They had nice houses, new cars, boats, jet skis and enough left over for big nights on the town.
-As with all booms, it didn’t last forever.
+To the naked eye, these people were rich!
+They were rolling in cash at least.
+Of course, they went out and bought nice houses, new cars, boats, jet skis and still had enough left over for big nights out on the town.

-Their atrocious cashflow management has sabotaged their good fortune.
-Now it’s clear to many people that a high income is not the same as being rich.
+It’s now clear to many people that a high income is not the same as being rich.

 In fact, you can have the highest paying job, the best lifestyle and lots of nice stuff, but if you have no real savings or investments, in reality, you are only a couple of missed paychecks from being broke.

-We are all in control of our own wealth.
+Here’s the reality: we are all in control of our own wealth.

 Also, we shouldn’t be making decisions based on how we will be perceived and what others will think of us.
 We should be making decisions based on our long term goals of financial independence and the freedom we want in our life.